Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 • IAM permission design

-In particular, EKS requires the operation of External Secrets and Secret Operator, which increases the costs of both initial construction and maintenance.
+In particular, with EKS, the operation of External Secrets and Secret Operators is required, resulting in high costs for both initial setup and maintenance.
+Using IAM authentication,

-• Connect only with the IAM permissions granted to the Pod
+• Connect using only the IAM permissions granted to the Pod.

 This configuration becomes possible.

-Storing passwords locally or on EC2 for temporary connections is a risk in itself.
+Storing passwords in your local environment or on EC2 for temporary connections is inherently risky.

 For this reason, it tends to become a mere formality in actual operation.
-With IAM authentication,Short-lived tokens + IAM permissionsThis allows for secure "ad hoc access."
+With IAM authentication,Short-lived tokens + IAM permissionsThis allows for secure connection and enables "one-time access."

 Considerations (Limitations)